 When dealing with mental health issues, individuals face different obstacles, from dealing with the logistics of getting treatment to finding the best therapist.
 Fortunately, mental health coaching software and other telepsychology tech can often ease the whole process.

 Even better, there are now plenty of options on the market to take advantage of, and the field is starting to be regulated more formally.

 By helping practitioners reach more patients, spreading awareness on critical subjects, and normalizing therapy, and coaching, the blended care industry continues to look forward to a brighter future.
 One where patients can enjoy, rather than suffer through healthcare processes, and view them as a pleasure, rather than a burden.

 We hope this article helped your search for a great mental health coaching app.
-If you’re a practitioner looking to help your clients manage symptoms and improve their well-being, don’t forget to sign up for your $1 month for instant access to all of Quenza’s mental health coaching tools.
+If you’re a practitioner looking to help your clients manage symptoms and improve their wellbeing, don’t forget to sign up for your $1 month of Quenza for instant access to all of its mental health coaching tools.
 Our specialized coaching software will help you deliver your unique solutions as online Activities and Pathways, so you can make an even greater positive impact on their lives.

 - ^ Olsen, J. M. (2014).
 Health coaching: a concept analysis.
 Nursing Forum, 49(1), 18.

 - ^ Jordan, M., & Livingstone, J. B. (2013).
 Coaching vs psychotherapy in health and wellness: Overlap, dissimilarities, and the potential for collaboration.
 Global Advances in Health and Medicine, 2(4), 20.